Real Friends (band): Composure and departure of Dan Lambton (2017–2020)

-Introduction of Cody Muraro and Torn In Two EP (2021-2023)
+Introduction of Cody Muraro and Torn In Two EP (2021–2023)

 One year and four months after Lambton's departure, the band announced Cody Muraro, formerly of Youth Fountain & Parting Ways, as their new vocalist.
 Pure Noise Records stated that the split with Lambton was amicable and a result of their "paths diverging."
 They also announced their deal with Pure Noise Records and released two new singles, "Nervous Wreck" and "Storyteller", on June 21, 2021.
 They released the EP Torn in Two in September 2021.

 The band released their next EP, There's Nothing Worse Than Too Late, on February 24, 2023.

-Blue Hour (2024-present)
+Blue Hour and departure of Cody Muraro (2024–present)

 Following two co-headlining tours with Knuckle Puck in 2023, Real Friends entered the studio in January 2024.
 The band confirmed that they would be working on a fourth studio album, which will be their first with Muraro as vocalist.

 On June 28, 2024, Real Friends released the single "Waiting Room."
 Shortly after its release, they toured as a part of Sad Summer Festival, which started the following month.

 On August 7, 2024, the band released "Our Love Was Like A Sad Song" as a single.
 The single's release was accompanied by the announcement of their fourth studio album, Blue Hour, which was released on October 11, 2024 on their own label, Midwest Trash.

+On September 10, 2026, Cody Muraro left the band to pursue his own creative ideas.